 General Duties: Lecturers are responsible for the course syllabus: curriculum development and delivery, student mentoring, student assessment through relevant projects, problem sets, tests and/or class attendance and participation, and grades.
 Project-based courses will require working with potential sponsors.

 We are also seeking applicants for hourly positions , should an opening arise.
 The TSP instructor's principal responsibilities will include designing and overseeing capstone projects in the Master of Development Engineering (MDevEng) program at the Blum Center.

 The Blum Center seeks candidates whose experiences, in industry and teaching has prepared them to contribute to our commitment to diversity and inclusion in higher education.
 We are also interested in candidates who have an understanding of the barriers facing women and people of color in higher education.
 UC Berkeley has an excellent benefits package as well as a number of policies and programs to support employees as they balance work and family.

 Bachelor's or equivalent international degree is required at time of application.

 Additional qualifications (required at time of start)

-Applicants must hold either a master's degree or equivalent international degree, or at least 7 years of industry or nonprofit organization experience.
+Required by the start of the appointment , applicants must hold either a master's degree or equivalent international degree, or at least 7 years of industry or nonprofit organization experience.